|

 The artist also enjoys dancing---ballroom, Latin and swing---and said

 that activity “has really loosened up my art.”
-She lends the image to her
+She lends the image

 beloved trees in at least one title: Tree Dance.
 This one has a Japanese